-- 4. Indemnifications: The Fund enters into contracts that contain a variety of indemnifications.
+4. Indemnifications: The Fund enters into contracts that contain a variety of indemnifications.
 The Fund's maximum exposure under these arrangements is unknown.
-However, the Fund has not had prior claims or losses pursuant to these contracts and expects the risk of loss to be remote. - 5.
-Dividends and Distributions to Stockholders: Dividend income and distributions to stockholders are recorded on the ex-dividend date.
+However, the Fund has not had prior claims or losses pursuant to these contracts and expects the risk of loss to be remote.

+5. Dividends and Distributions to Stockholders: Dividends and distributions to stockholders are recorded on the ex-dividend date.
 Dividends from net investment income, if any, are declared and paid annually.
-Net realized capital gains, if any, are distributed at least annually. - 6.
-Other: Security transactions are accounted for on the date the securities are purchased or sold.
+Net realized capital gains, if any, are distributed at least annually.

+- 6. Other: Security transactions are accounted for on the date the securities are purchased or sold.
 Investments in new Indian securities are made by making applications in the public offerings.
 The issue price, or a portion thereof, is paid at the time of application and reflected as share application money on the Statement of Assets and Liabilities, if any.
 Upon allotment of the securities, this amount plus any remaining amount of issue price is recorded as cost of investments.
 Realized gains (losses) on the sale of investment securities are determined on the specific identified cost basis.
-Interest income is recognized on the accrual basis, if any. - B. Advisory/Sub-Advisory Fees: The Adviser, a wholly-owned subsidiary of Morgan Stanley, provides the Fund with advisory services under the terms of an Investment Advisory Agreement, calculated weekly and payable monthly, at an annual rate of 1.10% of the Fund's average weekly net assets.
+Interest income is recognized on the accrual basis, if any.
+Dividend income and distributions are recorded on the ex-dividend date (except certain dividends which may be recorded as soon as the Fund is informed of such dividends) net of applicable withholding taxes. - B. Advisory/Sub-Advisory Fees: The Adviser, a wholly-owned subsidiary of Morgan Stanley, provides the Fund with advisory services under the terms of an Investment Advisory Agreement, calculated weekly and payable monthly, at an annual rate of 1.10% of the Fund's average weekly net assets.

 The Adviser has entered into a Sub-Advisory Agreement with the Sub-Adviser, a wholly-owned subsidiary of Morgan Stanley.
-The Sub-Adviser provides the Fund with advisory services subject to the overall supervision of the Adviser and the Fund's

-Officers and Directors.
+The Sub-Adviser provides the Fund with advisory services subject to the overall supervision of the Adviser and the Fund's Officers and Directors.
 The Adviser pays the Sub-Adviser on a monthly basis a portion of the net advisory fees the Adviser receives from the Fund.

 C. Administration Fees: The Adviser also serves as Administrator to the Fund and provides administrative services pursuant to an Administration Agreement for an annual fee, accrued daily and paid monthly, of 0.08% of the Fund's average weekly net assets.
 The Adviser has agreed to limit the administration fee through a waiver so that it will be no greater than the previous administration fee of 0.02435% of the Fund's average weekly net assets plus \$24,000 per annum.
 This waiver may be terminated at any time.
-For the six months ended June 30, 2017, approximately \$125,000 of administration fees were waived pursuant to this arrangement.
+For the six months ended June 30, 2018, approximately \$125,000 of administration fees were waived pursuant to this arrangement.